Parents: Summer Ways to Prepare for a Better School Year

 Doctors, Medications and Testing

-Summer is also a beneficial time to try AD/HD prescription changes if you are having problems with your child’s current medications.
+Summer is also a beneficial time to try prescription changes if you are having problems with your child’s current medications.
 Take this time to talk with your doctor about your child’s medication and any changes or new treatments that might help.

-Transitions, especially those that involve focus and learning, can be extraordinarily difficult for children with ADD.
+Transitions, especially those that involve focus and learning, can be extraordinarily difficult for children with ADHD.
 Research shows that children with learning disabilities can benefit from some type of continuous learning over the summer so they won’t fall behind while reviewing topics as the new school year begins.
 Some studies show a 4% regression over the summer months.
 This can increase exponentially over time.

 Use this time for intervention.
 Working with a tutor two or three times a week for an hour at a time (remember short bursts of concentration work best) can give support and increase your child’s self-esteem in an academic area of weakness.

-There are many different types of successful camps for children with ADD.
+There are many different types of successful camps for children with ADHD.
 To find the right one for your child, check resources listed in our Camp and School Guide or on Internet sites such as LD Online or CHADD.

 When you find a camp that looks good, ask to speak to a few families who attended before you decide if it is right for your family.
 Although these camps can be pricey, often costing a few thousand dollars, the benefits are great in terms of long-term success.
 Plus you might be able to offset your cost through your medical insurance or financial support from the camp itself.

 One of my favorite jobs is working as a teacher at an eight-week Summer Treatment Program through the Cleveland Clinic Foundation in Cleveland, Ohio.
-This specialized camp for ADD children combines sports, art and academics with a behavior modification plan that boasts a 95-98% parent satisfaction rating for meeting treatment goals, and includes a weekly parent education class so parents can achieve the same goals with consistency in their behavior management approach at home.
+This specialized camp for children with ADHD combines sports, art and academics with a behavior modification plan that boasts a 95-98% parent satisfaction rating for meeting treatment goals, and includes a weekly parent education class so parents can achieve the same goals with consistency in their behavior management approach at home.